About Us

 All races are optional and race fees are not included in the program fee.

-Christmas and Spring Break camps are not included in the program fee.
-U10 Two-Day racers receive a 50% discount on camps.
+Christmas and Spring Break optional camps are not included in the program fee.

 Refund Policy:

 Program fees are refundable up until and including the second weekend on snow.
 There is a $50 administration fee for refunds.
 After the second weekend on snow, refunds will be provided for medical reasons only (Pro-rated program fees will apply).
 A physician’s note may be required.
-Clothing, event and race registration fees are all non-refundable.
-After the second weekend on snow, the BC Alpine racer fee and family membership fee is also non-refundable and will be deducted from the program refund amount.
+Clothing, event and race registration fees, and BC Alpine athlete fee ($126) are all non-refundable.
+After the second weekend on snow, the family membership fees is also non-refundable.
+These items will be deducted from the program fee refund amount.

 Volunteering